Renting an Apartment After Bankruptcy

 • wage history.

 Explain how your finances have improved since bankruptcy.
-When possible, show the landlord how discharging debt has given you more discretionary income to pay toward rent.
+Show the landlord how discharging debt has given you more discretionary income to pay toward rent when possible.

-Most landlords won't be eager to rent to you if your Chapter 7 bankruptcy is still pending either.
+Also, most landlords won't be eager to rent to you if your Chapter 7 bankruptcy is still pending.
 However, a savvy landlord will at least understand that any debt you incur after the date you filed for Chapter 7 bankruptcy will remain your obligation to pay.
 If necessary, show the landlord the appropriate section in the article Which Debts Are Discharged in Chapter 7 Bankruptcy?

 Your Credit History When Renting an Apartment After Bankruptcy